Welcome to Empowered Recovery Center

 Woman undergoing CBT therapy to understand her impulsive versus intrusive thoughts.

 Intrusive and impulsive thoughts can wreak havoc on a person’s life.
 Often, they lead to behaviors that may be drastically different than usual.
-For those who suffer from these kinds of thoughts, there is help.
-If you or a loved one are struggling with impulsive or intrusive thoughts, we can help.
-At Empowered Recovery Center, we strive to ensure those under our care are gaining the skills and knowledge they need to overcome these thoughts.
+For those who suffer from these kinds of thoughts alongside addiction, we can help.
+At Empowered Recovery Center in Atlanta, we strive to ensure those under our care are gaining the skills and knowledge they need to overcome these thoughts.

 Contact us today and begin the journey to healing.